glazedanalytics/glazed-docs/docs/getting-started/import-figma-files.md

 Check out our [Figma Best Practices](https://www.figma.com/design/UlDIqelNaa5eBrB3zPEaQo/Food-App-Demo--Public-?node-id=2320-21&t=vPoGHMgyAkduqFpq-1) for more insights on how to best work with Figma and Glazed.

 - **Large files**: Files with 300+ screens may reduce performance
-- **Loptimize images** in Figma to speed up import process
+- **Optimize images** in Figma to speed up import process
 - Consider breaking large files into smaller, focused imports
   > [!TIP]
-  > Some teams create a dedicated **Tracking page** in Figma where only screens needeed for tracking are added.
+  > Some teams create a dedicated **Tracking page** in Figma where only screens needed for tracking are added.
 This helps avoid unwanted changes and improves performance.

 ### Alternative Import Method